DistributedProofreaders/dproofreaders/SETUP/UPGRADE.md

 * c/SETUP/upgrade/10/
 * c/SETUP/upgrade/11/
 * c/SETUP/upgrade/12/
+* c/SETUP/upgrade/13/

 ### Upgrading from release R201707
 Run the scripts in the following directories in order

 * c/SETUP/upgrade/11/
 * c/SETUP/upgrade/12/
+* c/SETUP/upgrade/13/

 ### Upgrading from release R201802
 Run the scripts in the following directories in order

 * c/SETUP/upgrade/12/
+* c/SETUP/upgrade/13/

+### Upgrading from release R201903
+Run the scripts in the following directories in order

+* c/SETUP/upgrade/13/

 ## Upgrade from phpBB2 to phpBB3
 If your prior version was running phpBB2, upgrade to phpBB3.